China says 17 new cases in virus outbreak, Wuhan to restrict large gatherings

 There has been some local-level censorship however.
 Two individuals told Reuters they were ordered by police to remove social media posts.

-Many on social media shared the news and called on others to be careful, as travel is increasing during the one-week New Year holidays that begin on Friday.
+Many on social media called on people to be careful.

 “We’re about to celebrate the New Year, hope everyone is safe.
 Don’t go to places where there’s a lot of people,” said one user.

-Reporting by Sophie Yu and Huizhong Wu; Editing by Raju Gopalakrishnan and Edwina Gibbs
+Reporting by Sophie Yu and Huizhong Wu; Additional reporting by Orathai Sriring; Editing by Raju Gopalakrishnan, Edwina Gibbs and Alexandra Hudson